gaviral/pre_bunker_health_communications_system/data/openai-agents-python_with_ollama.md

     model=model
 )
 ```
-Here,
+**Explanation:**

-The content_planner_agent is an OpenAI Agent that:
+The `content_planner_agent` is an OpenAI Agent that:

-Plans blog posts on a given topic.
+- Plans blog posts on a given topic
-Fetches up-to-date news using the get_news_articles tool.
+- Fetches up-to-date news using the `get_news_articles` tool
-Generates a structured outline using the specified language model.
+- Generates a structured outline using the specified language model

-Step 8.
-Create the writer_agent.
+### Step 8: Create the writer_agent

 ```python
 writer_agent = Agent(